 A protein (CFP1) known to regulate a class of genes also targets another, unexpected class of genes, to switch them on, scientists found.

-Unlike housekeeping genes, many genes are turned on and off during development or under environmental changes such as stress, for example.
+Unlike housekeeping genes, many genes are turned on and off during development or under environmental changes such as stress.
 How these genes are regulated or controlled has been an important scientific question over the last decades.

 Despite CGIs being found near housekeeping genes, they have also been found to take part in turning on and off many genes regulated by development.
 Binding of specific groups of proteins to these CGIs provides a mechanism to restrict the activity of the genes near these CGIs to the right cell type.

-One of these binding proteins is called CFP1 and when this binds to a CGI it causes the neighbouring gene to be kept 'on' so that it can be expressed i.e. converted from DNA to protein.
+One of these binding proteins is called CFP1 and when this binds to a CGI, it causes the neighbouring gene to be kept on so that it can be expressed, that is converted from DNA to protein.

-In a study led by Dr Douglas Vernimmen at The Roslin Institute, the location of CFP1 in the genome was looked at in two different types of blood cells.
-The study found that CFP1 targets active genes in both cell types, but despite earlier reports of them targeting CGIs, they found that CFP1 also binds to active genes with very little amounts of C&G.
+In a study led by Dr Douglas Vernimmen at the Roslin Institute, the location of CFP1 in the genome was looked at in two different types of blood cells.
+The study found that CFP1 targets active genes in both cell types but, despite earlier reports of them targeting CGIs, it was found that CFP1 also binds to active genes with very little amounts of C and G.

 This research has helped to redefine the specificity of CFP1 protein.
-It was previously thought it only bound to C&G rich regions of DNA, but in our study, we have found that CFP1 helps to maintain genes in an active state, regardless of CpG content, and therefore defining a much broader role for this protein.
-This is a step-forward in figuring out how our genes are regulated and controlled, and re-question the role of genomic features such as C&G rich regions.
+It was previously thought it only bound to C and G rich regions of DNA, but in our study, we have found that CFP1 helps to maintain genes in an active state, regardless of CpG content, and therefore defining a much broader role for this protein.
+This is a step forward in figuring out how our genes are regulated and controlled, and re-question the role of genomic features such as C and G rich regions.

 The study has been funded by the UK's Biotechnology and Biological Sciences Research Council is published in the journal "Epigenetics & Chromatin".